DieselGate – why the US drew first blood and how to get out

 There are many theories on this and as I find most of them rather short on rationale or common sense, I will skip a few here.
 But no matter how many conspiracy theories are spun around this very thorny topic, the basic rationale of diesel being a filthy brew burning very dirtily and producing huge amounts of heavy toxins cannot easily be dispelled.

-Besides, VW got caught in California which is traditionally the place where most green initiatives in America originated and it also has a claim for being home to some of the most virulent green movements of the planet.
+Besides, VW got caught in California which is traditionally the place where most green initiatives in America originated and it also has a claim for being home to some of the most virulent green movements on the planet.
 No politician with aspirations for becoming something important in the Sunshine State can ignore environmentalist causes.
 No surprise that even “Blow it up” Arnold Schwarzenegger is a real hardcore environmentalist.
 Many Europeans would blush at the prospect of such a militant green movement.

 Moreover, Diesel had it coming for a long time.
-Current rules for testing new vehicle types are so horribly lopsided, so incredibly mangled and distorted by political intervention that anyone looking a little deeper into the matter must come to asking himself what this disgusting show of lies is about.
-Exhaust gas regulation clearly does not have the protection of people at its core anymore but rather provides plenty of intentional loopholes for the vehicle manufacturers to swindle through.
+Current rules for testing new vehicle types are so horribly lopsided, so incredibly mangled and distorted by political intervention that anyone looking a little deeper into the matter must come to ask himself what this disgusting show of lies is about.
+Exhaust gas regulation does not have the protection of people at its core anymore but rather provides plenty of intentional loopholes for vehicle manufacturers to swindle through.

 Who is the fool here?
 The European public is unashamedly lied to and the very institution that is supposed to protect the people in Europe, the European Parliament, gives those criminals a free ride and plays along.